How Do I Know if My AC is Broken?

-Yes, the first day it hit 90 degrees, some homeowners turned on their air conditioner only to be met by hot air blowing and/or a loud, obnoxious noise, or no noise.
-So, they are now shopping around for an air condition replacement, comparing air conditioner replacement cost estimates, and wishing they had been better equipped and informed.
+Yes, the first day it hit 90 degrees, some homeowners turned on their air conditioner only to be met by hot air blowing or a loud, obnoxious noise or no noise.
+So, they are now shopping for an air conditioner replacement, comparing replacement cost estimates, and wishing they had been better equipped and informed.

-One thing as a homeowner that you never want to experience is a broken air conditioner during the summer.
-You can take a cool shower, but it won’t help for long, sleeping is impossible, and all you can think about is an air condition replacement.
+As a homeowner, you never want to experience a broken air conditioner during the summer.
+You can take a cold shower, but it won’t help for long, sleeping is impossible, and all you can think about is an air conditioner replacement.

-With all of these things considered, here are some tell-tale signs that may have saved those folks from paying for an air conditioner replacement:
+With the help of HVAC Webmasters, we’ve compiled some tell-tale signs that may have saved those folks from paying for an air conditioner replacement:

 - The digital thermostat display is blank or doesn’t have power

-- Loud and/or unusual noises coming from the air conditioning equipment
+- Loud or unusual noises coming from the air conditioning equipment

 - Water is leaking from the interior part of the unit or if an attic unit, the ceiling has water stains

-Things you can do that may determine if your air conditioner is broke or simply needs a repair call:
+Things you can do that may determine if your air conditioner is broken or needs a repair call:

-Is the house not cooling off, even though the thermostat is set on the air conditioner setting?
-You could have a problem if the house isn’t cooling off and an air conditioner replacement is in your near future.
+Is the house not cooling off, despite the thermostat being on the air conditioner setting?
+You could have a problem if the house isn’t cooling off, and an air conditioner replacement is in your near future.

 How Does the Air Feel?

-Any electrical device, especially air conditioning, can only endure a certain level of heat until they are damaged.
-With air conditioners, blow fuses is the most common problem, and when the fuse blow, the air conditioner is done.
-You may still hear humming, but it isn’t the air conditioner trying to cut on, so yes, you may be looking at an air conditioner replacement or you may need to simply replace the fuse or an air conditioner replacement plug could fix the problem.
+Any electrical device, especially air conditioning, can only endure a certain heat level until they are damaged.
+With air conditioners, blown fuses are the most common problem, and when the fuse blows, the air conditioner dies.
+You may still hear humming, but it isn’t the air conditioner trying to cut on, so yes, you may be looking at an air conditioner replacement, or you may need to replace the fuse only, or an air conditioner replacement plug could fix the problem.

-- Disconnect the air conditioner at the exterior disconnect grey box that is mounted near the outdoor unit.
+- Disconnect the air conditioner at the exterior disconnect grey box mounted near the outdoor unit.

 - Open the disconnect covers, inner and outer, so that the wire is exposed.

-- Set the voltmeter at zero, then in the disconnect panel, you’ll see two sets of wires.
-One is labeled “line” and one is labeled “load” that carries the incoming power, load the wires, then send it out.
+- Set the voltmeter at zero; then, you’ll see two sets of wires in the disconnect panel.
+One is labeled “line,” and one is labeled “load” that carries the incoming power, loads the cables, and then sends it out.

 - Connect the leads of the voltmeters to the lugs that connect the two wires.
 The voltmeter reading should be between 220 to 240 volts.
-This means power is getting to the fuses.
+Such a range indicates that power is getting to the fuses.

-- Connect the voltmeters leads to the test the outgoing voltage to the load wire’s lugs.
-If the meter has a zero reading, the fuse is blown.
+- Connect the voltmeters leads to the test of the outgoing voltage to the load wire’s lugs.
+If the meter has a zero reading, the fuse blew.

 Air conditioning experts recommend using the 5,000 rule.
 Take the age of your unit and multiply it by the cost to repair it.
-If the cost is over $5,000, then the better option will be to replace the unit.
-This is why experts say that age is an important factor when determining to repair or replace a unit.
+If the price is over $5,000, then the better option will be to replace the unit.
+Experts say that age is an essential factor when determining to repair or replace a unit.
 Other factors to consider if air conditioner replacement or repair is the best decision:

 - Energy Efficiency: The technology in air conditioning has improved over the years.
 If your current unit is 10 years old or older, it is likely not as energy efficient as it could be.